Krista Tervo

 Krista Katariina Tervo (born 15 November 1997 in Kotka) is a Finnish athlete specialising in the hammer throw.
 She finished fourth at the 2016 World U20 Championships and ninth at the 2017 European U23 Championships.

-Her personal best in the event is 74.40 metres set in Leiria in March 2022.
+Her personal best in the event is 74.79 meters, set in the qualifying round of the 2024 Paris Olympics.
 This is also the current national record.